xinlin-z/keepy/README.md

-If your server has many files/folders which are generated regularly, such as daily, weekly or monthly etc, and you only want to keep some of them which are in a specified time window towards now.
+If your server has many files/folders which are generated regularly, such as daily, weekly or monthly etc, and you only want to keep some of them which are in a specified time window towards now, or to set a space size limit.
 Then keepy is the tool you need to check, which can delete files/folders automatically and keep what you need!

-You should specify a path, a name pattern and a time window.
-Keepy searches all the files/folders in the path by the name pattern, only those which are in the time window would be keeped!
+You should specify a path, a name pattern and a time window or size limit.
+Keepy searches all the files/folders in the path by the name pattern, only those which are in the time window, or within the size limit (in descent order of mtime) would be kept!

 Pay attention, keepy use **file/folder mtime** to make decision!